lorenzosalvi92/Simulations-for-MA-thesis/README.md

-# MAthesis
+# Python simulations for my MA-thesis
-Python simulations - Multiplicative and additive dynamics, optimal leverage and (Bayesian) Kelly criterion
+Multiplicative and additive wealth-dynamics; calculation of the optimal leverage for multiplicative dynamics; (Bayesian) Kelly criterion